ronniross/healing-engine/social-healing-brainstorm.md

 # social-healing-brainstorm

-is a sub-module of the healing-engine repository.
+Is a sub-module of the healing-engine repository.

 A notepad-like document where I will write the raw insights, before incorporating them into the other elements of the main-branch.